PillarBox-hub/Data-Management-of-Bristol-Air-Quality/README.md

 2. **CLEAN.py** A python script that uses pandas and in-built functions helps filter for and remove any dud records where there is no value for SiteID or there is a mismatch between SiteID and Location.
 The script also prints to the console the line number and mismatch field values for each dud record.
 3. **Pollution.png**  The ER-diagram created from the use of MySQL Workbench to create a ER model in the third-normal form to hold the given data.
 4. **pollution.sql**  The Use of the forward engineer feature of MySQL Workbench to generate the SQL schema and implement the database (*pollution-db*).
+5. **populate.py** A python script that uses pandas,sqlalchemy and in-built functions that takes the cleaned CSV file as input and creates a new database instance (*pollution-db2*) and populates it.
+6.